Recognition of Prior Learning / Credit Transfer Policy

 c.
 Transfer of Grades with award of credit

 d.
-Credit on the basis of informal and non-formal learning
+Credit on the basis of informal learning

 2. Credit Limits